Cameroon: Nachtigal Hydropower Co-01

 In April 2022, Green Development Advocates lodged the complaint on behalf of communities living near the Nachtigal Hydropower Project.
 Green Development Advocates is a non-governmental organization (NGO) serving as the secretariat of IFI Synergy Platform, a network of NGOs based in Cameroon.
 The complaint raised environmental and social concerns including: inadequate stakeholder consultations, loss of income-generating activities for fishermen, sand extraction workers, and fish traders, insufficient and late compensation to the people in the affected communities that were compensated, improper and inadequate implementation of physical resettlement, relocation and destruction of sacred sites, increases in negative social issues including theft, juvenile delinquency, gender violence and certain diseases, environmental impacts (scarcity of rain, fish and healing plants, temperature increases and CO2 emissions above the project’s ESIA forecast), inadequate grievance mechanism, and impacts on crops outside of the initially designed project area covered by the environmental and social impact assessment, for which such neighboring communities have not been compensated.
 The complainants have also filed complaints in the African Development Bank Independent Recourse Mechanism and the World Bank Accountability Mechanism.

 CAO found the complaint eligible for further assessment in May 2022.
 The case is currently being assessed.
+In line with CAO policy, the assessment period has been extended until October 31, 2022.

-Note: A CAO assessment process does not entail a judgement on the merits of the complaint.
+Note: A CAO assessment process does not entail a judgment on the merits of the complaint.
 Rather, the aim is to listen to people’s concerns, understand the different perspectives, and gauge whether it is possible to address the concerns through a collaborative process.